thestackcollective/front-end-curriculum/projects/module-1/balancing-act-solo/weekend-1-2.md

 * 4 - Application fully implements HTML that is accessible for folks with visual disabilities.
 Reference [this lesson plan](https://frontend.thestackcollective.org/lessons/floating/aria-accessibility.html) as a resource!
 * 3 - Semantic tags are used to convey meaning of content.
 Elements are not added in for the sole purpose of making styling easier (`<br>`s should not be used, excessive `<div>`s or other containing elements, etc.)
 * 2 - Class and ID names follow a convention and describe the content in a consistent manner.
-* 1 - Use of spaces, white space and indentation meet requirements of the [Turing HTML Style Guide](https://github.com/turingschool-examples/html).
+* 1 - Use of spaces, white space and indentation meet requirements of the [TheStackCollective HTML Style Guide](https://github.com/turingschool-examples/html).

 ### CSS

 * 4 - Code does not contain repetitive rules according to the [DRY principle](https://vanseodesign.com/css/dry-principles/).
 * 3 - A method is used to order declarations within a rule (get some inspiration [here](https://9elements.com/css-rule-order/) and [here](https://webdesign.tutsplus.com/articles/outside-in-ordering-css-properties-by-importance--cms-21685))
 * 2 - A method is used to order the rules within the stylesheet.
 Comments are used to help a reader more quickly navigate the sheet.
-* 1 - Whitespace, indentation and comments meet requirements of the [Turing CSS Style Guide](https://github.com/turingschool-examples/css).
+* 1 - Whitespace, indentation and comments meet requirements of the [TheStackCollective CSS Style Guide](https://github.com/turingschool-examples/css).

 ### Functionality